vbjan/Chaos_NeuralODE/README.md

 # LED_NeuralODE
-Bachelor Thesis at CSE-lab at ETH on: Learning effective dynamics of a system using Neural ODEs
+Bachelor Thesis at CSE-lab at ETH on: Learning Residual Neural ODE Dynamics of Partially and Fully Observed Systems

 Applying Neural ODEs to three scenarios of learning the dynamics of a chaotic system with:
   - full state observations